khantilchoksi/Slack-Bot/Design.md

  * We will be using the Pipe and Filter Architecture pattern for our bot.
 Since, our data flows from Slack to Trello through different components in between and simulates stream processing of data we believe Pipe and Filter architecture will be the most suitable pattern for our bot.

-## Guidelines:
-  We will also provide basic trello functionalities like:
-  * Adding a member to a task
-  * Adding a new list in the story board
-  * Adding a new task in the list
-  * Setting a due date for the task
-  * Setting the story board

-## Constraints:
-  * **Slack:**
-  At any point of time, there can be only one Trello board connected to Slack channel.
-   So, if we want to manage different boards simultaneously, we should set the particular board apriori through the bot.

-    To add a member in a task, that member should be a Slack member of the team also.
-   * **Trello:** There should be a team already created in Trello.

 ## [Team Information]
 Team information can be found [here!](https://github.ncsu.edu/asoni3/CSC510-Project/blob/master/Teaminfo.md)